scientific-python/specs/meta-spec-0000.md

 describes a useful proposal, recommendation, or idea for coordinating projects.
 Often, implementation details will need to be developed and negotiated with projects and will necessarily develop and evolve after the SPEC is accepted.
-Accept SPECs are marked as a `draft document` until there is a consensus that it ready for widespread project adoption.
+Accepted SPECs are marked as a `draft document` until there is a consensus that it ready for widespread project adoption.

 Adopted